Game-Based Training for a Calmer Home

 1. Boundary Games: Creating Calm Spaces

-Reward your dog for choosing to settle on their mat.
+How to play: Reward your dog for choosing to settle on their mat.
 Build gradually so they can relax there even with distractions.

-During busy moments like greeting guests or serving dinner, your dog has a safe and familiar retreat.
+Why it helps: During busy moments like greeting guests or serving dinner, your dog has a safe and familiar retreat.

-If you want to understand the science behind how we teach calm through play, visit our Training Methods page to see how relationship-first training builds real-life skills.
+If you want to understand the science behind how we teach calm through play, visit our [Training Methods page] to see how relationship-first training builds real-life skills.

 2. Optimism Games: Cardboard Chaos

-The holidays bring novelty.
+Visitors bring novelty.
 New sights, smells, textures, and sounds.

 Optimism games help dogs feel confident when faced with the unexpected.

-Scatter treats in a pile of cardboard boxes, paper, or safe recyclables.
+Cardboard Chaos: Scatter treats in a pile of cardboard boxes, paper, or safe recyclables.
 Let your dog rummage and explore.

 3. Novelty Surprise Games